-David J. McDonald of Bergwind Botanical Surveys & Tours CC was appointed by Cape EAPrac to provide specialist botanical consulting services for the proposed development of Erf 3122, Mossel Bay (Hartenbos determine botanical 'Red Flags' and to provide a constraints analysis, scoping assessment and finally an impact assessment in terms of the flora and vegetation.
+David J. McDonald of Bergwind Botanical Surveys & Tours CC was appointed by Cape EAPrac to provide specialist botanical consulting services for the proposed development of Erf 3122, Mossel Bay (Hartenbos Hills Garden Estate), Western Cape Province.
+The consulting services comprise a study of the vegetation to determine botanical 'Red Flags' and to provide a constraints analysis, scoping assessment and finally an impact assessment in terms of the flora and vegetation.